mahmed0x1/ARTEMIS/README.md

 - Python 3.9+
 - Node.js 16+ (for smart contract development)
-- Foundry (for Solidity development)
+- Brownie (for Solidity development)
 - NVIDIA GPU with CUDA 11.7+